 Immunohistochemistry Using 5-mC-Specific Antibody

 Resuspend the embryos in 500 microliters of blocking buffer per well [1-TXT].
 Wrap the plate with parafilm and aluminum foil to protect it from light [2].
-Incubate the plate at 4 degrees Celsius for 4 hours on an orbital shaker at 100 rpm [3].
+Incubate the plate at 4 C for 4 hours on an orbital shaker at 100 rpm [3].

 Talent adding blocking buffer to the plate TXT: Blocking Buffer: 1x PBST + 2% Sheep Serum + 2 mg/mL Bovine Serum Albumin

-Talent wrapping the plate with aluminium foil
+Talent wrapping the plate with parafilm and aluminum foil

 Talent placing the plates on an orbital shaker

 After incubation, aspirate the blocking buffer from each well [1].
-Replace it with 500 microliters of antibody solution [2-TXT].
+Replace it with 500 microliters of primary antibody solution [2-TXT].
 Remember to incubate a subset of vehicle control embryos with the blocking buffer to account for background noise [3].

 Talent aspirating the blocking buffer from the wells